johankraft/DevAlertDemoSTM32L475/README.md

 Please contact support@percepio.com if you wish to evaluate this.

+## Two Core Dump Formats

+This project has been extended to support two core dump formats, both CrashCatcher and the Zephyr core dump format.
+You find a setting for the core dump format in FreeRTOSConfig.h - #define USE_ZEPHYR_CORE_DUMP_FORMAT.

+If USE_ZEPHYR_CORE_DUMP_FORMAT is set to 0 (or undefined), CrashCatcher is used to generate the core dumps in the standard CrashCatcher format.
+In this case, the tool CrashDebug is used as GDB server.
+This is the default setup described by the getting started guide.

+If USE_ZEPHYR_CORE_DUMP_FORMAT is set to 1, the core dumps are generated using the Zephyr core dump format, intended for the coredump_gdbserver.py tool.
+This is found in the Zephyr repo, under Zephyr/scripts/coredump.

+Updates are currently in progress to simplify the DevAlert host tools configuration.
+More information will follow when this is ready.

 ## ELF File Management

 This demo uses gdb for viewing core dumps, and the gdb tool needs the elf file from the build.